saucelabs/sauce-docs/docs/api-testing/integrations/apitesting-saucectl-integration.md

 The console displays the executing tests, distinguishing which mode is running.

-The results and test assets are available immediately following test completion in your [Sauce Labs account](https://app.saucelabs.com/dashboard/tests/vdc).
+The results are available immediately following test completion in your [Sauce Labs account](https://app.saucelabs.com/api-testing/).

 ## More Information

 See [saucectl YAML Configuration](/api-testing/integrations/yaml) for more configuration options.